Prabowo Subianto: Soup Kitchens

-Defense
+Defence

-During the 2024 Indonesian general election, Prabowo proposed several policies in regards to the defense budget, defense industry, strengthening the Reserve Component, increased TNI presence in the border, synergy within defense institutions against separatism, and increased competency in defense technology and professionalism.
-His policies enacted as Minister of Defense is then continued by Minister Sjafrie Sjamsoeddin.
-Prabowo's modernization programs on the armed forces from his days as Minister of Defense largely continued under his presidency.
+During the 2024 election, Prabowo proposed several policies in regards to the defence budget, defence industry, strengthening the Reserve Component, increased TNI presence in the border, synergy within defence institutions against separatism, and increased competency in defence technology and professionalism.
+His policies enacted as Minister of Defence is then continued by Minister Sjafrie Sjamsoeddin.
+Prabowo's modernisation programs on the armed forces from his days as Minister of Defence largely continued under his presidency.

-Defense acquisitions
+Defence acquisitions

 Prabowo has stated his interest to join TAI TF Kaan project in a meeting with Turkish president Recep Tayyip Erdoğan during his state visit in Turkey.
-From the bilateral visit, the two countries agreed to set up joint ventures between strategic defense companies from both countries, aiming to contribute in Indonesia's development of fifth-generation fighters and submarine shipbuilding.
+From the bilateral visit, the two countries agreed to set up joint ventures between strategic defence companies from both countries, aiming to contribute in Indonesia's development of fifth-generation fighters and submarine shipbuilding.

-During the bilateral meeting with French president Emmanuel Macron, Prabowo and Macron witnessed as their respective defence ministers Sjafrie Sjamsoeddin and Sébastien Lecornu signed a letter of intent for a few military hardware, which includes additional CAESAR self-propelled howitzer, Scorpène-class submarines, light frigates and finally an additional order of 12 Dassault Rafale following up the 42 Rafales ordered when Prabowo was defense minister.
-The purchase of additional Rafales became noteworthy considering rumors spread that Indonesia may ditch the entire order and replace it with Chengdu J-10 of the same quantity after Pakistan Air Force has shot down one of Indian Air Force Rafales during Operation Sindhoor.
-Minister Lecornu in Twitter hailed the agreement as a sign of Indonesia's trust on the French defense industry.
+During the bilateral meeting with French president Emmanuel Macron, Prabowo and Macron witnessed as their respective defence ministers Sjafrie Sjamsoeddin and Sébastien Lecornu signed a letter of intent for a few military hardware, which includes additional CAESAR self-propelled howitzer, Scorpène-class submarines, light frigates and finally an additional order of 12 Dassault Rafale following up the 42 Rafales ordered when Prabowo was defence minister.
+The purchase of additional Rafales became noteworthy considering rumours spread that Indonesia may ditch the entire order and replace it with Chengdu J-10 of the same quantity after Pakistan Air Force has shot down one of Indian Air Force Rafales during Operation Sindhoor.
+Minister Lecornu in Twitter hailed the agreement as a sign of Indonesia's trust on the French defence industry.

+In March 2025, it was stated that the Indonesian Navy was interested in acquiring the Giuseppe Garibaldi aircraft carrier from Italy, along with her airwing of Harrier II jets.
+Fincantieri presented a proposal to the Indonesian Navy in July 2025 to convert Giuseppe Garibaldi into a helicopter and UAV assault ship.
+On 13 February 2026, the Indonesian Ministry of Defense announced that Italy had agreed in principle to transfer the Giuseppe Garibaldi to Indonesia as a grant, making it the country's first aircraft carrier.
+Although the ship itself would be provided free of charge, Indonesia committed to funding its retrofit and technological modifications to meet Indonesian Navy operational requirements.
+Admiral Muhammad Ali stated that the vessel was expected to arrive before the anniversary of the Indonesian National Armed Forces on 5 October 2026, subject to the completion of negotiations and administrative procedures.
+According to the Ministry of Defense, the ship will be employed primarily for military operations other than war, particularly humanitarian assistance and disaster relief.